Matilda Dodge Wilson

-Matilda Dodge Wilson (née Rausch; October 19, 1883 – September 19, 1967), was born Matilda Rausch in Walkerton, Ontario, Canada.
-Ranked as one of the wealthiest women in the world, Dodge-Wilson was the widow of John Francis Dodge, who co-founded the Dodge motor car company in Detroit with his brother Horace Elgin Dodge.
+Matilda Dodge Wilson (née Rausch; October 19, 1883 – September 19, 1967) was an American politician and heiress who was the 43rd Lieutenant Governor of Michigan.
+Ranked as one of the wealthiest women in the world, she was the widow of John Francis Dodge, who co-founded the Dodge motor car company in Detroit with his brother Horace Elgin Dodge.
 She co-founded the Oakland campus of Michigan State University, now Oakland University, with her husband Alfred Wilson, and John A. Hannah.
 The new university was built on her 1400 acre estate, Meadow Brook Farms.

 Biography

-Matilda Rausch was born to German immigrants in Walkerton, Ontario, Canada.
+Matilda Rausch was born to German immigrants George and Margaret Rausch, in Walkerton, Ontario, Canada.
+Her family moved to Detroit in 1884.
 She attended public school in Detroit and then attended and graduated from the Gorsline Business College in the same city.
 In 1902, she began working for the Dodge Motor Company and five years later, she married founder John Dodge.

 After Dodge's death in 1920, Matilda inherited his share of the Dodge Brothers Company and became one of the wealthiest women in the United States.
 Soon thereafter, she met lumber baron Alfred G. Wilson at the First Presbyterian Church in Detroit and they married June 29, 1925.
 Upon Alfred Wilson's death on April 6, 1962, Matilda again received the bulk of her husband's estate.

 Matilda and John Dodge had three children, Frances (1914–1971), Daniel (1917–1938) and Anna Margaret (1919–1924).
 In addition, she was stepmother to John's three children from his first marriage (one of whom was Isabel Dodge Sloane).
 Matilda and Alfred Wilson adopted two children, Richard and Barbara.

 Political career

-Wilson, a Republican, was appointed the 43rd lieutenant governor of Michigan in 1940.
+Wilson, a Republican, was appointed the 43rd lieutenant governor of Michigan in November 1940, and she served the last six weeks of an unexpired term.
 She was the first woman to serve as Lieutenant Governor of a U.S. state.
 She was preceded by Luren Dickinson, Republican, and followed by Frank Murphy, Democrat.